-• All staff are required to follow trust standing financial instructions without exception.
-Non-complinace with SFI is a disciplinary matter which could result in dismissal.
+All staff are required to follow trust standing financial instructions without exception.
+Non-compliance with SFIs is a disciplinary matter which could result in dismissal.
+Where there is any doubt in interpretation, such matters should be referred to the Executive Director of Finance for clarification.